HRK Eagles Co-Ed Track and Field (Spring 2019)

-When: March 4th through May 18th (tentatively).
+When: March 4th through May 19th (tentatively).
 Practices will be held from 3:30-5:30 p.m. on Mondays, Thursdays, and Fridays--except if there is a meet scheduled.
 (Track and field games are called "meets".)
-Friday practices are trail runs--additional conditioning days for running (no field events will be practiced on that day).
+Friday practices are trail runs--additional conditioning days for running.
+(No field events will be practiced on that day.)

 Where: The first practices may be held indoors at the Libertyville Sports Complex, depending on the weather.
 This will also be the team's indoor practice location in case of extreme weather (thunderstorms, low wind chills, or snow--not rain).
 The Village Church of Gurnee will be the team's outdoor practice location.
 Trail run practices will be held at forest preserve locations (to be determined later).

-Fee: $75.00 per athlete.
+Fee: $75.00 per athlete for 4th-12th graders; $30.00 for third graders.
 The registration fee does not include a team uniform shirt, which can be purchased online at the HRK Eagles Track webstore.
 (More details are included on the Equipment/Uniforms page.)
 This shirt is yours to keep for future seasons and is the same shirt used for HRK Cross Country.
 If you purchased an HRK track or cross country team uniform shirt in the past two years, you do not need to buy another one.

 before registering if you have questions or would like to help coach the team.
 (No coaching experience is necessary.
 This program runs especially well with parents helping out with coaching and at meets.)
 Coaches receive a generous registration discount for their track and field athletes.